-If you love MW Craven’s award-winning crime fiction novels “The Puppet Show” (CWA Gold Dagger Award Winner 2019) and “Black Summer” (longlisted for the CWA Gold Dagger award 2020), “The Curator”, “Cut Short” of the Washington Poe series and “Born in a burial gown” and “Bodybreaker” of the Avison Fluke one, you must feel the urge to visit their unique and spectacular locations.
+If you love MW Craven’s award-winning crime fiction novels “The Puppet Show” (CWA Gold Dagger Award Winner 2019), “The Botanist” (Sunday Times Bestseller), and “Black Summer” (longlisted for the CWA Gold Dagger award 2020), “The Curator”, “Cut Short” and “Dead End” of the Washington Poe series and “Born in a burial gown” and “Bodybreaker” of the Avison Fluke one, you must feel the urge to visit their unique and spectacular locations.

 Discover a Cumbria and the Lake District away from the masses and honeypots.
 Follow the footsteps of the secretive, sarcastic scoffing detective Washington Poe and his brilliantly nerdy sidekick Tilly Bradshaw.